mysociety/fixmystreet/running/promotion.md

 ### Share your experiences

-If you’ve tried any of these ideas, let us know how it went[l].
+If you’ve tried any of these ideas, let us know how it went.
 What did you learn?
 Any tips for others who are about to launch their own FixMyStreet sites?

 Maybe you have some more ideas, or can tell us how you promoted your own site.